Understanding Deductive Logic

 - There are terms or concepts based on comparing attributes and conceptualizing “things”; like Socrates, men, or mortality.

-- There are logical judgements or propositions (statements) based on comparing terms and concepts; like Socrates (subject) is a man (predicate), and all men are mortal.
+- There are logical judgements or propositions (statements) based on comparing terms and concepts; like Socrates (subject) is a (modality; the relation) man (predicate), and all men are mortal.

 - Then there is reasoned inferences or conclusions based on comparing logical judgements and propositions; like since Socrates is a man and since all men are mortal, therefore Socrates is mortal.